arkency/posts/posts/2017-11-17-rails-3-to-rails-4-has-and-belongs-to-many-hbtm-habtm-safer-association-migration-using-reflections.md

 title: "Safely migrating has_and_belongs_to_many association to Rails 4"
 created_at: 2017-11-17 10:54:27 +0100
 kind: article
-publish: false
+publish: true
 author: Robert Pankowecki
-tags: [ 'foo', 'bar', 'baz' ]
+tags: [ 'rails', 'upgrade', 'activerecord' ]
 newsletter: :arkency_form
 ---

-In a recent days I've been migrating a _senior_ Rails application from Rails 3 to Rails 5.
-As part of the process I was dealing with `has_and_belongs_to_many` associations.
+During recent days I've been migrating a _senior_ Rails application from Rails 3 to Rails 5.
+As part of the process, I was dealing with `has_and_belongs_to_many` associations.

 <!-- more -->